tofuengine/tofu/README.md

 sudo sed -i "s/deb http/deb [arch=$(dpkg --print-architecture)] http/" /etc/apt/sources.list
 ```

+> Beware!
+On Ubuntu 24.04 and on systems supporting the [deb822](https://manpages.ubuntu.com/manpages/noble/man5/sources.list.5.html) APT format you need to patch the `/etc/apt/sources.list.d/ubuntu.sources` file and add the `Architectures: amd64` (or similar architecture) instead.

 Remember to issue a `sudo apt update` command to refresh the APT database and, finally, install GCC's backends and the library dependencies we need:

 ```bash